niclindh/UDS-WordPress-Child-Theme/README.md

 ## Yoast SEO

 The Cronkite site is running the Yoast SEO Premium plugin.
-If you have not received the basic information about Yoast and SEO, please talk to Abby or Andrea.
+If you have not received basic information about Yoast and SEO, please talk to Abby or Andrea.
+Consistent application of basic SEO principles is crucial to the success of the site.

 **Note**: Our site title is The Walter Cronkite School of Journalism and Mass Communication, which eats a lot of characters.
 Yoast will let you shorten this to Cronkite School.
 Please do so.

 ## Basics of the Unity Design System

 Due to the way UDS works, posting content is slightly more complicated than on most other sites.
-It's not hard, but does require you to pay a bit more attention and involves a few more steps.
+It's not hard, especially with some practice, but does require you to pay a bit more attention and involves a few more steps.

 ### Why things are a little more complicated

-Feel free to skip this section if you don't care about the way things work.
+Feel free to skip this section if you don't care about why thing work the way things work.

 The reason for the added complexity is that in the Bootstrap framework UDS is based on, content lives in containers.
 Every page has many containers that open and close.
 Think of them as little boxes that the content lives inside.